apollinaire89/royal-zucchini-1dff9/content/pages/index.md

     type: section_portfolio
     layout_style: mosaic
     title: Showcase
-    subtitle: An optional subtitle of the section
+    subtitle: An optional subtitle of the sectionPrem
     projects_number: 6
     view_all_label: View All
     view_all_url: portfolio